 All of these ranks have very specific duties and requirements that we advise everyone to look into as most of them are not stated here.
 These can be found on the Table of Contents.
 You can also view them by clicking here.

 As previously stated, there are 4 squads that make up a division.
 These squads make up what we call a division.
-Each division consists of 4 available divisional leaders which are the President (PREZ), Vice President (VP), Clan Director (CD), and Junior Clan Director (JCD).
+Each division consists of 4 available divisional leaders which are the President (PREZ), Vice President (VP), Community Director (CD), and Junior Community Director (JCD).
 The divisional leaders (especially the JCD) are often referred to as a "Super Gen." They are responsible for maintaining the overall structure of the division as well as providing a fun and safe environment for everyone within the division.

 Similarly to the squad ranking, we advise everyone look into the duties and requirements of each divisional leader to obtain a better understanding of exactly what a divisional leader is.
 You can also view them by clicking here.